Water supply and sanitation in Cuba: Drinking water and impact of droughts

-In July 2015, President Raul Castro called for water rationing throughout the country due to drought conditions influenced by the El Niño phenomenon. in November 2015, Cuban authorities announced a national program to combat the effects of drought, including large investments and measures to conserve water.
+In July 2015, President Raúl Castro called for water rationing throughout the country due to drought conditions influenced by the El Niño phenomenon. in November 2015, Cuban authorities announced a national program to combat the effects of drought, including large investments and measures to conserve water.
 In April 2016 INRH said that water levels in reservoirs in Eastern Cuba were at their lowest levels in a decade.
-Fourteen reservoirs in the western Artemisa Province close to Habana also had low water levels.
+Fourteen reservoirs in the western Artemisa Province close to Havana also had low water levels.
 Some 120,000 people in Havana are dependent on water tanker trucks because of low water levels in reservoirs.

 In 2002 in Santiago de Cuba in the East of the island residents went without tap water for as much as 20 days.
 Water was not reliably chlorinated, partly due to the unavailability of chlorine.
 As a result, residents received water that was not safe to drink and had to store it in their homes, which further increased the risk of contamination.
 Some households had to resort to sand filters to treat water in their homes.

 In 2000 between 90,000 residents of Havana had to receive water in tanker trucks, because the antiquated water supply system was unable to provide them with water.
 Since then, the system has been repaired and this number has been reduced, at least until it increased again during the 2015-16 drought.

 Wastewater treatment

-According to a 2006 report by the “Commission for Assistance to a Free Cuba” to the US President there are only five wastewater treatment plants in Cuba, and all of them are “inoperative”.
+According to a 2006 report by the “Commission for Assistance to a Free Cuba” to the US president there are only five wastewater treatment plants in Cuba, and all of them are “inoperative”.
 They provide “some degree of treatment” to only four percent of collected wastewater, the remainder being discharged without treatment.